Quantifying the particle aspect of quantum systems: Conclusion

-\textit{\textbf{Summary.---}} The wave-particle duality is one of the crucial aspects of the edifice of quantum mechanics.
-While both the wave and particle aspects were well-known from the beginnings of quantum mechanics, their conceptual foundations were not formalized except in particular quantum systems until recently, when the wave aspect was quantified, and called ``quantum coherence''.
-We have proposed a general framework for the particle aspect of an arbitrary quantum system, and hinted towards a resource theory of particleness.
-We also indicate the existence of a complementarity between the concepts of particleness and quantum coherence.
+The wave-particle duality is one of the crucial aspects of the edifice of quantum mechanics.
+While both the wave and particle aspects were well-known from the beginnings of quantum mechanics, their conceptual foundations were not formalized until recently, when the wave aspect was quantified, and called ``quantum coherence''.
+We have proposed a general framework for the particle aspect of an arbitrary quantum system, and provided components of a resource theory of particleness.
+In particular, we provided a depiction of the qutrit space and the corresponding set of free states.
+We quantified the particleness of a state by using a distance-based measure, and also showed that the theory of entanglement witnesses can be carried over to the resource theory of particleness.
+We also indicated that there exists a complementarity between the concepts of particleness and quantum coherence.

+The resource theory of particleness has marked similarities and differences with existing resource theories.
+In particular, unlike the resource theory of entanglement, the one of particleness does not only depend on the quantum state whose resource we are calculating.
+Rather, like for quantum coherence, in which the quantity for a given state depends on the ``preferred basis'', the particleness of a quantum state depends on the Hamiltonian of the incoming system (to which the quantum state belongs) and the Hamiltonian of the system on which it is impinging on.

 Since the notions of quantum coherence and particleness depends on the choice of basis in the former and that of the incoming state and solid state Hamiltonians in the latter, one can associate a myriad of waves and particles for a single quantum.
 This is in sharp contrast to the notion of wave and particle that we have in the classical world.
+We believe that our formalism opens up a new avenue of exploration of ``particle'' nature and sets the stage for consideration of ``wave'' and ``particle'' natures on an equal footing.